echo724/qunix/README.md

 ![Team Logo](team_logo.jpg)

----
-### This project is for IBM's [Qiskit-Hackerthon-Korea-2021](https://github.com/qiskit-community/qiskit-hackathon-korea-21)
----

 # QuNiX

 QuNiX is a project of Unix like python programs by using Qiskit and Quantum Circuit with following [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)